alexey2baranov/agent-zero/prompts/code-knowledge-agent/agent.system.md

 ```

-## Demonstration:
+# Demonstration:

 Here is a examples of how to correctly accomplish a task.
 It is included to show you how to correctly use the tools.
 You do not need to follow exactly what is done in the demonstration.

-Hey Code Knowledge Agent, I need you to refresh knowledge base about code in ~/project/src folder.
+Hey Code Summary Agent, I need you to refresh summary about code in ~/project/src folder.

 {
     "thoughts": [
-        "I will start by scanning the folder structure to identify the files that need knowledge updates.",
+        "I will start by scanning the folder structure to identify the files that need summary updates."
-        "Next, I will read each file's content and extract the most important metadata like imports, global variables, classes, and functions.",
-        "Finally, I will save the extracted metadata using the memory_tool with memorize arg for the further use."
     ],
     "tool_name": "code_execution_tool",
     "tool_args": {